 Time and time again, you hear the call "Tort Reform" the United States.
-You hear of frivolous lawsuits and outrageous jury verdics.
-Well, let me tell you about tort reform in the context of one case here in Virginia and how the percieved need for tort reform is absolutely wrong.
+You hear of frivolous lawsuits and outrageous jury verdicts.
+Well, let me tell you about tort reform in the context of one case here in Virginia and how the perceived need for tort reform is absolutely wrong.

 Ever heard of "contributory negligence?"
 Most people haven't, and insurance companies only talk about it when they are trying to deny your claim.

 Recently, we tried a case in Fairfax County in which our client suffered a traumatic brain injury due to a 29‑year-old running a red light and T‑boning him.
 As it turns out, the reason the 29‑year-old ran the red light was because he wasn't paying attention and was playing on his cell phone.
 Remarkably, despite this, at trial, the defense had the nerve to claim that our client committed"contributory negligence."

 In Virginia, contributory negligence is a law that says if you contribute just one percent (1%) to your car accident claim, you lose and are barred from recovery.
 Despite our client making a left turn with a green arrow, in open court, a defendant argued that he contributed to his own case, and the jury was left to decide.
 Ultimately, they found in our favor, however there was a period of uncertainty in which our plaintiff could have gone with no compensation due to this awkward and archaic law in Virginia.

 If you were injured in an accident, the insurance company will splash your medical records in front of a jury to claim that any symptoms you have are due to "pre-existing conditions."
 They will also bring doctors to support this argument.

 When it came to our plaintiff's injury, due to the significant impact, we claimed that he sustained a brain injury that ultimately prevented him from returning to work as an attorney.
 He served as an attorney for decades before the accident with no issues due to any medical conditions before the accident.